markc/alsa/lib/md/User:Markc.md

 #### 2009-04-24 - Two alsa wikis?

 _[Qubodup]:_ Hi, Is somewhere explained why this and the 'official' wiki co-exist?
 Wouldn't it be better (simpler) to have just one?
 For easier differnetiation between the two, I recommend you use this [favicon] and [alsalogo] to make the difference clearer.

-_[Mark Constable]:_ 04:41, 25 April 2009 (EST): thanks for the logos, great
+_[Mark Constable]:_ Thanks for the logos, great idea and very much appreciated.
-dea and very much appreciated.
-Some of the reasons this site remains in existence are, no one from the official ALSA site has ever contributed nything to this site (before the official one existed, this one predates the official wiki by quite a few years), no one has officially or formally suggested a merge, no one else has shown any serious interest in helping to merge them, and most importantly there are a significant number of offsite referers and Google hits that come directly to this site because it's been here for so long.
+Some of the reasons this site remains in existence are, no one from the official ALSA site has ever contributed anything to this site (before the official one existed, this one predates the official wiki by quite a few years), no one has officially or formally suggested a merge, no one else has shown any serious interest in helping to merge them, and most importantly there are a significant number of offsite referers and Google hits that come directly to this site because it's been here for so long.
 All points could be worked through with a significant amount of effort from what would have to be a focussed **team effort**, which I see no sign of happening, and at the end of the day is it all that bad that this site also exists?